Small businesses and startups often seek affordable websites — but what makes a website “affordable”? How do you set a

 How To Budget For A Personal Website

-Personal websites aren’t built to make money, either online or offline.
-Traffic isn’t their priority, and even if monetised with ads or affiliate income, that isn’t their key goal.
+Personal websites aren’t built to make money.
+So traffic isn’t their priority, and even if monetised with ads or affiliate income, that isn’t their key goal.
 They aren’t expected to pay for themselves.
 They also often depend on “bootstrapping” — personal funding from savings, friends and family.

 So, personal websites are a true cost, not an investment.
 As such, it makes sense to minimise that cost.

-Thankfully, when traffic, profit and performance aren’t priorities, delays and mistakes have little impact.
-So, DIY can be a relatively low-risk option for personal websites.
+Still, when traffic, profit and performance aren’t priorities, delays and mistakes have little impact.
+So for personal websites, DIY can be a relatively low-risk option.

 Hosted platforms like WordPress.com can help you build an affordable personal website.
 For more flexibility, a little technical knowledge can let you buy a domain and hosting to run the WordPress software on.
 Some great WordPress resources exist to help you with that.

 Portability is important, too.
-Whilst some hosted DIY website builders may seem simpler, many lock you in to using their services.
+Whilst other hosted DIY website builders may seem simpler, many lock you in to using their services.
 That’s a problem when you reach the limits of their flexibility, or they change their service.
 With WordPress (and other self-hosted CMS platforms), you can just move to a different web host and keep using the same software.

 DIY Websites Not An Option?

-WordPress may be great, but it isn’t perfect for every project.
-Whilst it simplifies a lot, there’s still a learning curve.
-Contrary to the hype, technology doesn’t make everything quick or simple.
+Still, even WordPress isn’t perfect for every project.
+Whilst it simplifies a lot, there’s still a learning curve, and it still takes time.
 So if you really aren’t comfortable with tech or design, your personal website budget may need to stretch to professional help.

 Getting Professional Web Design Help